| Though Eowyn could not eat,

 "To find her killer and bring him to justice."
 He sighed.

-"Then let us bathe and eat and make a start on interviewing
+"Then let us bathe, eat, and make a start on interviewing

-As they approached the main staircase Legolas noticed a groom
+As they were approaching the main staircase, Legolas noticed

-"It looks as if the March Warden has finally returned, melmenya.
+as though the March Warden has finally returned, melmenya,"

-with the interviews.
-He is far more reliable than Golradir."
+help Lord Fingolfin with the interviews.
+He is far more reliable

 "Yes," said Eowyn, "that is a good idea, though

-it would be more sensible if you were to work with Haldir and
+I think it would be even more sensible if you were to work with

 "It might well be more sensible, meleth nín,"